TooManyBees/engiffen/README.md

   Accept a stream of frames from a server to process individually as they arrive.
 Put off sorting the final palette and compiling the gif until finished.

+## Contributing & Contact

+Github doesn't like to alert me to notifications, so hit me up on Twitter [@toomanybees](https://twitter.com/toomanybees) for a quicker response.

+PRs and Issues are always welcome.

 ## Anything else?

 ![shrug](tests/shrug.gif)